SCAI seeks financial waiver, easing of IT norms in budget

-New Delhi, Jan 28 (IANS) The Shopping Centres Association of India (SCAI) has sought financial waivers, a loan moratorium for the sector along with easing of income tax norms in the upcoming Union Budget.
+New Delhi: The Shopping Centres Association of India (SCAI) has sought financial waivers, a loan moratorium for the sector along with easing of income tax norms in the upcoming Union Budget.

 In its budget recommendations, the industry body has also sought restructuring of GST norms to strengthen the retail and shopping centre industry.